Matthew-Dove/WebServiceMock/README.md

 The ready-to-run program is in the deliverables folder, and is named WebServiceMock.exe.
 There are two configurable settings found in the file WebServiceMock.exe.config in the same folder as the exe.
 Environment:BaseUrl is the url the server will listen on, the default value is http://localhost:8080.
-Defaults:StatusCode is thes tatus code the server will respond with when a path from ~/api/mock/* is requested, the default value is 404.
+Defaults:StatusCode is the status code the server will respond with when a path from ~/api/mock/* is requested, the default value is 404.
 If you want all requests to be valid, you might change this value to 200.

 All custom rules are saved as JSON in a file called rules.txt in the same folder as the console application.